sidakphull/cap-kyma-tutorial/06-GithubActions.md

 ### Create token for Technical User

-1. Make the required changes to the `service-account.yaml` file available in the `files` folder of your fork.
+1. Configure your participant id in the `service-account.yaml` file available in the `files` folder of your fork.
 2. Apply the file using the command `kubectl apply -f ./files/service-account.yaml`.

     This will create a service account resource and give it permissions to manipulate all the resources in your namespace.
 In contrast to the kubeconfig file from the Kyma dashboard, this token is not based on a user and is well-suited for scenarios like CI/CD pipelines.

-3. Make the required changes to the `kubeconfig.sh` file available in the `files` folder of your fork.
+3. Configure your participant id in the `kubeconfig.sh` file available in the `files` folder of your fork.
 4. Execute the script using the command `bash files/kubeconfig.sh`.
 5. The script will output a base64 encoded token which you can use as a secret in your workflows in the next step.